Creating and Managing Sitemaps Using Sync APIs

 Working with the Code

 Before we discuss sitemaps, let's discuss the sample code and what it holds.
-So based on that, you can create your own code for your website and add sitemap functionality as required.
+Based on this, you can create your own code for your website and add sitemap functionality as required.

 - Open the downloaded code in any code editor of your choice.
 The downloaded code will look similar to the following: